 There is also a form that can be filled online or downloaded and filled manually.
 The Ombudsman will require that you make available all complaint details and responses received.
 This is why it is important that all these documents are well secured.

-For a case of a privately working doctor, you will contact the Independent Healthcare Sector Complaints Adjudication Service and they will guide you on their complaints procedure.
+For a case of a privately working doctor, you will contact the Independent Healthcare Sector Complaints Adjudication Service.
+They will guide you on their complaint’s procedure.

 In summary, the steps to making a medical malpractice claim are;